lachyts/giflab/docs/planned-features/README.md

 ### When You Complete a Subtask:
 1. Update the checkbox: `- [x] Completed task`
 2. Adjust the phase's **Progress:** percentage
-3. Update **Current Focus:** to reflect next priority
+3. Update **Current Focus:** to reflect next priority (e.g., "Moving to Subtask 1.3")
 4. If the phase hits 100%, change its status icon to ✅ COMPLETE
 5. Add completion date: `**Completed:** 2025-01-15`

 ### When You Start a New Phase:
 1. Change status from ⏳ PLANNED to 🔄 IN PROGRESS
 2. Set initial **Progress:** percentage (typically 0-10%)
-3. Set **Current Focus:** to first major subtask
+3. Set **Current Focus:** to first major subtask (e.g., "Working on Subtask 2.1")
 4. Mark first subtask as in progress if applicable

+### Referencing Subtasks:
+- Use the numbered format when discussing specific tasks: "Subtask 3.2 is blocked"
+- This enables precise communication about progress and dependencies
+- Claude Code can efficiently update specific subtasks using these references

 ## Examples

-See `modular-experiment-presets.md` in this directory for a comprehensive example of a large-scale feature scope document following these standards.
+See the modular-experiment-presets.md file in this directory for a comprehensive example of a large-scale feature scope document following these standards (when available).

 ---